polkadot-api/polkadot-api/packages/signers/meta-signers/README.md

 - A call to query an existing multisig call (`typedApi.query.Multisig.Multisigs`)
 - A call to get the call payment info (`testApi.apis.TransactionPaymentApi.query_info`)
 - A signer of one the signatories.

+By default, it has a couple of optimizations:

+- If `multisig.threshold == 1`, then it will use `Multisig.as_multi_threshold_1`.
+- It will use `Multisig.approve_as_multi` for those calls that don't execute the call, and `Multisig.as_multi` for the last one (once the threshold would be reached).
+This can be customized using the option `method`.

 ### Example